OpaitSoftware/OpaitViewer/README.md

 **Opait Viewer** is a lightweight program with download size of approximately 3 MB.
 It can be used standalone or integrated into other Windows programs to provide native PDF viewing functionality.

 ## Download
-Opait Viewer is packaged as a Windows MSI installation for .NET version 4.0 or higher and no other dependencies.
+Opait Viewer is packaged as a Windows MSI installation for .NET version 4.0 or higher with no other dependencies.

 https://opait.com/Viewer